Trump 'Will Not Accept Any Result That Is Not A Victory,' 'Atlantic' Writer Says

 On some of the other ways Trump might contest results

-I think there's reasonable concern that when the president and his son are using the rhetoric they're using about the need to secure an election against people trying to steal it, when the president has supporters who are prepared to carry weapons and to appoint themselves into militia like roles, there's a significant concern that there will be violence or physical disorder at the polls on election night and afterward during the canvass.
+I think there's reasonable concern that when the president and his son are using the rhetoric they're using about the need to secure an election against people trying to steal it, when the president has supporters who are prepared to carry weapons and to appoint themselves into militia-like roles, there's a significant concern that there will be violence or physical disorder at the polls on election night and afterward during the canvass.

 Here we get purely into the realm of speculation, but I think with a president like Trump who has shown a complete disregard for boundaries of law and norms, we have to worry also about what he might do that no one's done before.
 He's the incumbent president.
 He's the chief law enforcement officer of the country under the Constitution.
 He's the commander in chief of the armed services.
 What is he prepared to do in terms of deployment of U.S. forces?
 Is he prepared to order postal inspectors to seize and impound mail-in ballots on grounds that they have been forged or that there's been an investigation into foreign fraud and therefore all those ballots must be seized and frozen in place and not counted?
-Is he prepared to send in U.S. marshals or justice or DHS officials from other sub agencies to secure the peace, to secure the ballots, to preserve evidence, ostensibly.
+Is he prepared to send in U.S. marshals or Justice or [Department of Homeland Security] officials from other sub agencies to secure the peace, to secure the ballots, to preserve evidence, ostensibly.
 There are a lot of ways this could go very badly.
 And I think that no president has done it before.
 There are laws that would seem to constrain him from doing that.
 But I have little doubt that Bill Barr, the attorney general, is capable of finding executive authority for the president to do whatever he likes on Election Day.
 The question to me is, really, whether he thinks he can get away with it.

 On what we can do to prepare for Election Day